apache/thrift/README.md

 Thrift is a lightweight, language-independent software stack for point-to-point RPC implementation.
-Thrift provides clean abstractions and implementations for data transport, data serialization, and application level processing.
-The code generation system takes a simple definition language as input and generates code across programming languages that uses the abstracted stack to build interoperable RPC clients and servers.
+Thrift provides clean abstractions and implementations for data transport, data serialization, and application-level processing.
+The code generation system takes a simple definition of language as input and generates code across programming languages that uses the abstracted stack to build interoperable RPC clients and servers.